 By Jamie Webber

-We love making fresh almond milk in the Reboot Kitchen with the Breville Fountain Crush.
-We’ll either use the almond milk for fresh smoothies or to experiment with fun and new drinks like the Key Lime Pie Martini (virgin) we made a few weeks ago.
+We love making fresh almond milk in the Reboot Kitchen.
+We’ll either use the almond milk for fresh smoothies or to experiment with fun and new drinks like the Key Lime Pie Martini (virgin) .
 The beauty of making almond milk is you also get almond PULP.
-You can see it in this picture below.
-The right side is the milk from the almonds and the left side is the pulp.
-It comes out of the slow juicer rather crumbly making it a perfect base for a Smart Sweet.
+It comes out of a slow juicer rather crumbly making it a perfect base for a Smart Sweet.

 Serving Size: 1 cookie